DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/shape-finder/overview.rst

 Setup Shape Parameters
 --------------------

 Clicking on ``+`` button to add shape.
-You can see the Shape Prarameter Configuration window.
+You can see the Shape Parameter Configuration window.
 You can edit your shape parameters and type here.

 .. image:: images/add_shape.png
     :align: center

 |

-User is able to choose the shape for your object from **Vision** defined shapes.
+You are able to choose the shape for your object from **Vision** defined shapes.
 Like image shown below:

 .. image:: images/shapes.png
     :align: center